agbales/web-midi-collaboration/README.md

 # Web MIDI Collaboration

-This MIDI application allows real-time collaboration on the web through Node.js, Express.js, and Socket.io.
+This MIDI application allows real-time collaboration on the web with Node, Express, and Socket.io.

 Live demo hosted on [Heroku](https://midi-collaboration.herokuapp.com/).

 ## Learn More